MicrosoftDocs/sdk-api/sdk-api-src/content/winperf/nc-winperf-pm_collect_proc.md

 ## -remarks

-If the requested objects specified in the *lpValueName* parameter do not correspond to any of the object indexes that your performance DLL supports, leave the *pData* parameter (where *pData* refers to the pointer pointed to by *lppData*) unchanged, and set the *lpcbTotalBytes* and *lpNumObjectTypes* parameters to zero.
+If the requested objects specified in the *lpValueName* parameter do not correspond to any of the object indexes that your performance DLL supports, leave the *pData* parameter unchanged (where *pData* refers to the pointer pointed to by *lppData*), and set the *lpcbTotalBytes* and *lpNumObjectTypes* parameters to zero.
 This indicates that no data was returned.

 If you support one or more of the queried objects, determine whether the size of the *pData* buffer as specified by *lpcbTotalBytes* is large enough to store the data.
 If not, leave *pData* unchanged, and set *lpcbTotalBytes* and *lpNumObjectTypes* to zero.
 No attempt is made to indicate the required buffer size, because this may change before the next call.
 Return **ERROR_MORE_DATA**.